tomit4/intro_to_dsa/docs/algorithms.md

 As I hinted earlier, using a Record Data Structure can help us understand how we might more efficiently solve this problem.
-If you recall from our previous talk on Data Structures, a Record is simply a series of key/value pairs that establisha relationship between a defined property name and it's corresponding value or method.
+If you recall from our previous talk on Data Structures, a Record is simply a series of key/value pairs that establish a relationship between a defined property name and it's corresponding value or method.

 Let's think logically how this data structure might help us in the context of